cloudcheflabs/chango-private-docs/docs/user-guide/maintain-iceberg.md

 ## Send Spark SQL Queries to Chango Spark SQL Runner

 Clients like `curl` can send iceberg maintenance spark queries to `Chango Spark SQL Runner` through REST.
-For example, the spark sql queries below are small files compaction, snapshot expiration and old metadata files removal will be sent.
+For example, the spark sql queries below which are small files compaction, snapshot expiration and old metadata files removal in iceberg tables will be sent.

 ```agsl